pydio/pydio-doc-admin-guide/1_quick_start/4_adding_collaboration_tools/02_collabora_online.md

 You can install CODE on the same server as your Pydio or on another server, it's up to you.
 The process is quite simple and you can follow the [CODE documentation](https://www.collaboraoffice.com/code/linux-packages/).
 The commands will differ depending on your system but it should work at the end.
-Then you can use the instructions below to configure the plugin to match the location of your CODE instance (host, port, ssl).
+Then you can use the instructions below to configure the plugin to match the location of your CODE instance (host, port, tls).

 ### CODE Docker image